EVM Instructions

 SELFDESTRUCT

-Considered harmful and deprecated in EIP-6049.
+Considered harmful and deprecated in EIP-6049arrow-up-right.

 Always produces a compile-time error with the zkEVM compiler.